marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 #### Getting the shape of actual grain size distribution or the volume occupied by a particular grain size fraction

 Estimating the actual grain size distribution from thin sections using stereological methods requires assuming spatial homogeneity and that **grains under study are equant or near-equant**.
 The Saltykov and two-step methods will not provide reliable results if most of the grains show aspect ratios above 2.0, regardless of whether a shape preference orientation exists or not.
-In any event, this assumption is acceptable most of the time for the most common *recrystallized (dynamically or statically)* mineral phases in crustal and mantle shear zones, including quartz, feldspar, olivine, and calcite, as well as ice.
-However, be careful when recrystallized grains show very irregular/lobate grain boundaries (i.e. low "solidity" or "convexity" values).
+In any event, this assumption is acceptable most of the time for the most common recrystallized (dynamically or statically) mineral phases in crustal and mantle shear zones, which includes quartz, feldspar, olivine, and calcite, as well as ice.
+However, be careful when recrystallized grains show very irregular/lobate grain boundaries (i.e. low "solidity" values).

 The Saltykov method is suitable to estimate approximately the volume of a particular grain fraction of interest (in percentage) and to visualize the aspect of the derived 3D grain size distribution using the histogram and a volume-weighted cumulative frequency curve.
 To provide reliable results, the method requires using a few numbers of classes and a large number of individual grain measurements.
-Practical experience indicates using more than 1000 grains and less than 20 classes.
+Practical experience indicates using more than 1000 grain sections and less than 20 classes.
 Unfortunately, the optimal number of classes depends on the type of distribution and the range of values; and the latter can vary largely due to presence or absence of grains with very large sizes.
 In conclusion, the number of classes has to be set by a trial and error approach.
 This will inevitably lead to different authors using a different number of classes across studies.
 Due to this, when estimating the volume of a grain size fraction based on a single grain boundary map it is necessary to take an absolute error of ± 5 to stay safe (see details in [Lopez-Sanchez and Llana-Fúnez, 2016](http://www.sciencedirect.com/science/article/pii/S0191814116301778)).
 If possible, take more than one representative grain boundary map and then estimate a confidence interval as explained above in this section.

 The two-step method ([Lopez-Sanchez and Llana-Fúnez, 2016](http://www.sciencedirect.com/science/article/pii/S0191814116301778)) is suitable for describing quantitatively the shape of the actual 3D grain size distribution using a single parameter called the multiplicative standard deviation (MSD) value.
-The method assumes that the actual grain size distribution follows a lognormal distribution, **there is therefore critical to visualize the distribution using the Saltykov method first and ensure that the distribution is unimodal and lognormal-like**.
-The MSD estimate is independent of the chosen number of classes as long as the Saltykov method produces stable results (i.e. you do not lose the lognormal appearance of the distribution due to the use of an excessive number of classes) and provides a reliable uncertainty value.
+The method assumes that the actual grain size distribution follows a lognormal distribution and thus **it is critical to visualize first an estimate of the actual distribution of grain sizes using the Saltykov method and ensure that the distribution is unimodal and lognormal-like**.
+The MSD estimate is independent of the chosen number of classes as long as the Saltykov method produces stable results.

 <div style="page-break-after: always;"></div>